 - Log in to your Chase account and select the Chase card you wish to transfer points from.

 - Click on Redeem rewards to enter the Ultimate Rewards page.

-- Open the top menu bar and click on Combine Points.
+- Open the top menu bar and click Combine Points.

 - Enter the requested information of the account you wish to receive your points.
 If you’ve already entered their information, they will automatically show up as a choice.

-- Select the number of points you’d like to transfer and click review.
-From there, you can confirm your final selection and the points will be on their way.
+- Select the number of points to transfer and click Review.
+From there, confirm your final selection and the points are on the way.

 The ability to transfer Chase points is one of the primary features that makes Chase Ultimate Rewards points so strong.
-Points transferred to travel partners can more than double in value, letting you stretch your rewards even further.
+Points transferred to travel partners can sometimes double in value, letting you stretch your rewards even further.